 Even though our Lord Jesus Christ tore down that wall of separation between God and man, each of us who trust in Him for our salvation must still struggle to build our own practical relationship with Him.
 Our coming to saving faith in Jesus Christ grants us positional-holiness at that moment, but our practical-holiness is an on-going process.
 We will be a “work-in-progress” until we take out last breath…

 I am a “work-in-progress“, but it is God who is doing the work, not me.
 In this blog, you will see me as I am…not a “sanitized-version“… how I would like for you to see me.
 With the Apostle Paul, I can say: “For the good that I would I do not: but the evil which I would not, that I do.”
 (Romans 17:9)

 I want my theology to be living, vibrant AND life-changing.
 Having “good-theology” but not living it causes what I know to condemn me.
-It is dead… That is why I am a “naturist by biblical-conviction“, because if I do believe that I am “created in the image and likeness of God” (Genesis 1:26-27), “I am fearfully and wonderfully made” (Psalm 139:14), and that my body is the “temple of the Holy Spirit” (1 Corinthians 6:19), but I am ashamed of the body He created for me and compulsively cover it, I am telling God that I don’t believe His Word, and it doesn’t apply to me.
+It is dead… That is why I am a “naturist by biblical-conviction“, because if I do believe that I am “created in the image and likeness of God” (Genesis 1:26-27), “I am fearfully and wonderfully made” (Psalm 139:14), and that my body is the “temple of the Holy Spirit” (1 Corinthians 6:19), but if I am ashamed of the body He created for me and compulsively cover it, I am telling God that I don’t believe His Word, and it doesn’t apply to me.
 That would be dead theology if I didn’t put it into practice.